roddhjav/apparmor.d/docs/install.md

   - [x] :material-gnome: Gnome
   - [ ] :simple-kde: KDE *(work in progress)*

-Also, please note wayland has better support than xorg.
+Also, please note Wayland has better support than Xorg.

 **Build dependencies**